kiba/Writings/fac/chp16_whittle_detour.md

 "Frank?
 Thinking about work again?"
 A deep feminine voice asked.

 "Yeah," he said.
 His eyes can barely spot the dark outline of his oh-so-beautiful wife, with her soft brown eyes, clear complexion, red and black hairs, and probably wearing a hardsuit.
 The last part made him feel better.
 As an Earthling, he always worried about the lack of armor that her wife wore.
 She wore whatever she liked, damned the consequence.
-Now that she was working for Mechatron Special Operation, she always wore more practical uniforms and suits.
+Now that she was working for Mechatron Special Operation, she was obliged to wear more practical uniforms and suits.

 She sat down right next to his body, before falling on his chest.
 She wasn't in her armor like he thought, and now her soft skins pressed against him.
 For once, he was grateful for that.
 The wife put her hand on Whittle's face, feeling up Whittle's rough beard.
 He neglected to shave for the past few days.